One of our readers, Jean-René Rodrigue, wanted to share his homemade micro camper with you.

 For this project, Jean-René used composite materials for the walls.
 He actually put this together in his apartment.

 Inside there’s 1.5″ of foam sandwiched by two layers of epoxy coated fiberglass.
-This material is much lighter than plywood which are usually used for projects like this.
+This material is much lighter than plywood which is usually used for projects like this.

 Another benefit of using this material is that if exposed to moisture, it won’t rot.